Ae00526/robotics-final/README.md

 Required to download library for roboticstoolbox

-Required to download python extensions: pip3, sympy, matplotlib
+Required to download python extensions: pip3, sympy, matplotlib, scipy.io, math

 Required to change the file name of the .png file of users robot image